elieobeid7/strings-parser/readme.md

 ## How to use the strings extracted?

-The first version will support laravel translation files, and then JSON translation files will be supported, perhaps others too
+The first version will support laravel translation files, and then JSON translation files will be supported soon, perhaps others too

 ## What kind of strings does it detect?